Democratic peace theory: Republican liberalism

 Republican liberalism is a variation of Democratic Peace Theory which claims that liberal and republican democracies will rarely go to war with each other.
 It argues that these governments are more peaceful than non-democracies and will avoid conflict when possible.
 According to Micheal Doyle, there are three main reasons for this: Democracies tend to have similar domestic political cultures, they share common morals, and their economic systems are interdependent.
-Liberal democracies (republics) that trade with each other, are economically dependant on one another and therefore, will always attempt to maintain diplomatic relations as to not disrupt their economies.
+Liberal democracies (republics) that trade with each other, are economically dependent on one another and therefore, will always attempt to maintain diplomatic relations as to not disrupt their economies.

 Liberalism, as an overarching theory, holds that diplomacy and cooperation is the most effective way to avoid war and maintain peace.
 This is contrasting to the theory of realism, which states that conflict will always be recurrent in the international system, whether due to human nature or the anarchic international system.

 The concept of Republican liberalism is thought to have initially originated from Immanuel Kant's book "Perpetual Peace: A Philosophical Sketch" (1795).
 The term "Perpetual Peace" refers to the permanent establishment of peace, and was made notorious by the book.
 Democratic peace, commercial peace and institutional peace were all advanced in the book as well.
 It takes a rather utopian view, that humanities' desire for peace will out compete humanities' desire for war.

-Kantian Liberalism
+Kantian liberalism

 Kant and the liberal school of thought view international co-operation as a more rational option for states than resorting to war.
 However, the neo-liberal approach concedes to the realist school of thought, that when states cooperate it is simply because it is in their best interest.
 Kant insisted that a world with only peace was possible, and he offered three definitive articles that would create the pathway for it.
 Each went on to become a dominant strain of post–World War II liberal international relations theory.